What is folliculitis?

 - Use a hot tub, whirlpool, or swimming pool that is not properly treated with chlorine.

-- Wear tight
+- Wear tight clothes.

 - Use or work with substances that can irritate or block the follicles.
 Examples include makeup, cocoa butter, motor oil, tar, and creosote.

 - Have an infected cut, scrape, or surgical wound.
 The bacteria or fungi can spread to nearby hair follicles.

-- Have a disease such as diabetes or HIV that lowers your ability to fight
+- Have a disease such as diabetes or HIV that lowers your ability to fight infection.

 What are the symptoms?